I think it was about five years ago, soon after moving back to Cardiff from London, that I first tried doing Veganuary.

 And it’s not hard to see why.

 In 2018, the UN issued a warning that we have 12 years to halt the current rate of climate change to avoid catastrophic side effects; and that to do so, we will need to act swiftly and make dramatic, unprecedented changes to the way we live our lives.
 Meanwhile, scientists warned that current levels of meat production will “greatly affect the Earth’s environment” and emit 5.2 billion tonnes of carbon dioxide if not curbed.

 The WWF have openly stated that “excessive animal product consumption is responsible for 60 per cent of all biodiversity loss” and the worst effected areas are the Amazon, Congo Basin and the Himalayas, where water and land resources are already under significant pressure.

 Mind bogglingly, the UK food industry alone is directly linked to the extinction of an estimated 33 species.
 In fact, that news was enough to push long-time nature geek Chris Packham to sign up as a Veganuary ambassador for 2019.

 Listen to our latest Veganuary ambassador @Chris.Packham talk to us about why he's joining the hundreds of thousands of other people who have taken our pledge, and trying Vegan this January! 🌎 • It's not too late to sign up for our free 31-day vegan pledge! 🌱 Sign up now ➡️ Link in Bio

-I find it unspeakably sad to think that our children’s children are now more likely than ever to inherit a planet where the only biodiversity they see will be in museum exhibits and zoos.
+I find it unspeakably sad to think that our children’s children are now more likely than ever to inherit a planet where the only biodiversity they see will be in books.
 But if that wasn’t reason enough to cut down on meat, there’s always the animal welfare argument.